Police searching for suspect involved in morning pursuit

 The driver and passenger of the vehicle that struck the stolen vehicle on West Broadway were not injured.
 Both vehicles were towed from the scene.

 Girouex was photographed wearing a Batman cap, black hoodie and black and white plaid shorts at the time of the initial encounter.
-She is between 5 foot 9 and 5 foot 11 inches tall and weighs about 155 pounds.
+She is between 5-feet-9-inches and 5-feet-11-inches tall and weighs about 155 pounds.
 Anyone with information on her whereabouts is asked to contact the Council Bluffs Police Department at 712-890-5400 or call Crime Stoppers at 712-328-7867.

 (0) comments